rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 migrate to using `clang` as a driver for building assembly.
 See [Clang Migration Notes] for advice on fixing assembly to be LLVM compatible.

-GNU Binutils remains available up to and including r23, but has been removed in r24.
-In r23 or earlier, GNU binutils tools are installed to `<NDK>/toolchains/llvm/prebuilt/<host-tag>/bin/<triple>-<tool>` and `<NDK>/toolchains/llvm/prebuilt/<host-tag>/<triple>/bin/<tool>`.
+GNU Binutils remains available up to and including r22.
+All binutils tools with the exception of the assembler (GAS) were removed in r23.
+GAS was removed in r24.

+In r22 or earlier, GNU binutils tools are installed to `<NDK>/toolchains/llvm/prebuilt/<host-tag>/bin/<triple>-<tool>` and `<NDK>/toolchains/llvm/prebuilt/<host-tag>/<triple>/bin/<tool>`.